Classical Electrodynamics in Quasi-Metric Space-Time: Conclusion

 \section{Conclusion}

-In metric theory the nature of the cosmic expansion is kinematical.
+In metric theory, the nature of the cosmic expansion is kinematical (in the general sense of the word).
 That is, to which degree a given system is influenced by the cosmic expansion is determined by dynamical laws subject to cosmological initial conditions.
 This means that in metric theory, bound systems may in principle be influenced by the cosmic expansion regardless of the nature of the force holding the system together.
-However, calculations show that the effect of the cosmic expansion on realistic local systems should be totally negligible; see e.g. [5] and references listed therein.
-On the other hand, in the QMF the nature of the cosmic expansion is non-kinematical, meaning that the expansion is described as a secular global change of scale between gravitational and non-gravitational systems.
-That is, in the QMF the effects of the global cosmic expansion on gravitationally bound objects should be fundamentally different from its effects on objects solely bound by non-gravitational forces, e.g. electromagnetism.
+However, calculations show that the effect of the cosmic expansion on realistic local systems should be totally negligible; see, e.g., [5] and references listed therein.
+On the other hand, in the QMF, the nature of the cosmic expansion is non-kinematical, i.e., the expansion is not part of space-time's causal structure and it is described as a secular global change of scale between gravitational and non-gravitational systems.
+That is, in the QMF, the effects of the global cosmic expansion on gravitationally bound objects should be fundamentally different from its effects on objects solely bound by non-gravitational forces, e.g., electromagnetism.

-In this paper we have shown how to formulate classical electrodynamics coupled to gravity in a way consistent with the QMF.
-This is possible provided that the explicit effect of the cosmic expansion on the electromagnetic field takes the form of a global cosmic attenuation not noticeable locally.
-Moreover, as an illustrative example, we have calculated the exact solutions for the electric and gravitational fields in the electro-vacuum outside a spherically symmetric, metrically static charged source.
+In this paper, we have shown how to formulate classical electrodynamics coupled to gravity in a way consistent with the QMF.
+This is possible provided that the main effect of the cosmic expansion on the electromagnetic field takes the form of a global cosmic attenuation not noticeable locally.
+Moreover, as an illustrative example, we have calculated the exact solutions for the electric and gravitational fields in the electrovacuum outside a spherically symmetric, metrically static, charged source.
 This example shows that the effect of the cosmic expansion on the electric field is fundamentally different from its effect on the gravitational field.
 Also calculated is the path of a charged test particle moving in the electric field of (and electromagnetically bound to) an isolated spherical charge with negligible gravity.
 This calculation shows that the cosmic expansion affects the electromagnetically bound system even more than a similar, but gravitationally bound system.
 However, since the cosmic expansion should not affect quantum states, there is no reason to think that the calculated expansion of classical electromagnetically bound systems should apply to quantum-mechanical systems.